 We love WordPress here at Zee Creative.
 It is a great content management and blogging platform that allows us to create almost anything we or our clients can dream up.
-As fantastic of a platform as it is for us, it can be an entirely different experience in the hands of the wrong person.
+But as fantastic of a platform as it is for us, it can create an entirely different experience in the hands of the wrong person.

-Below are a few areas to consider when assessing whether building your own WordPress site makes sense.
+Below are a few things to consider when assessing whether building your own WordPress site makes sense.

 Templates are usually the first thing people are drawn to when starting a WordPress site.
-This certainly makes sense since they are responsible for the look of the site.
-It’s very easy to get lost viewing website themes and installing different ones out to see how they look.
-With most of them having little to no cost there is not much standing in the way of trying out several different designs.
+This certainly makes sense, since they are responsible for the look of the site.
+It’s very easy to get lost viewing website themes and installing different ones to see how they look.
+With most of them having little to no cost, there is not much standing in the way of trying out several different designs.

 What most WordPress users don’t realize is each template has its own impact on their site’s complexity, compatibility, and security.
-Some themes are built by reputable developers and designed well but we have seen numerous examples that are quite the opposite with dreadful support, fraught with coding errors and serious security concerns (read more about choosing pre-made themes here).
+Some themes are built by reputable developers and designed well, but we have seen numerous examples that are quite the opposite with dreadful support, fraught with coding errors and serious security concerns (read more about choosing pre-made themes here).

 When you select a web theme you may be affecting how you will administer your website.
 A properly built theme should be intuitive and easy to use and not rely heavily on shortcodes or ill-conceived solutions.
 Unfortunately, it is common to find a theme that looks quite nice but is very difficult for the typical website owner to use.

 Plugins allow a WordPress website owner to expand their website’s functionality by adding pieces of software.
-WordPress makes it very simple to add them to your site but this also makes it easy to go overboard by adding too many.
-Each one adding yet more code to the base WordPress installation.
+WordPress makes it very simple to add them to your site, but this also makes it easy to go overboard by adding too many.
+Each one adds yet more code to the base WordPress installation.
 Due to this extra code, WordPress plugins increase exposure to security threats and general site issues.
-Because plugins work largely behind the scenes and are generally less visible when compared to a theme, many website owners and inexperienced web developers don’t realize how much they are adding or changing in WordPress.
+Because plugins work largely behind the scenes and are generally less visible when compared to a theme, many website owners and inexperienced web developers don’t realize how much they are adding or changing by installing plugins.